 The Woodfield Trauma Service provides treatment for refugees, asylum seekers and forced migrants suffering from Post Traumatic Stress Disorder.

-The service is for anyone aged 18 years and over who is registered with a GP in Kensington and Chelsea and Westminster or lives in those boroughs.
+The service is for anyone aged 18 years and over who lives in the boroughs of Kensington and Chelsea or Westminster.

 To be eligible for the service you should be assessed as having a primary diagnosis of Post-Traumatic Stress Disorder (PTSD).

 The symptoms of PTSD can start immediately following a trauma or after a delay of weeks or months.
 It usually appears within six months after the traumatic event.
 After a traumatic event a person will have understandable emotional reactions such as grief, depression, anxiety, guilt and anger.
 There are three main types of symptoms a person with PTSD will show: